An Analytical Method for the NLO QCD Corrections to Double-Higgs Production: Computation and results

 In table~\ref{tab:1}, we show \be \Delta\sigma=\left|\frac{2(\sigma_{\text{full}}-\sigma_{\text{exp}})}{(\sigma_{\text{full}}+\sigma_{\text{exp}})}\right| , \ee where $\sigma_{\text{full}}$ is the cross section calculated without expansion, and $\sigma_{\text{exp}}$ is the one calculated in this letter.
 The table indicates that $\Delta \sigma$ is small and very well under control up to values of the partonic c.m. energy of about $\sim 750$ GeV.
 Moreover, in the region of interest, the approximation rapidly improves as one considers higher order in the expansion in $\pt^2$ and $m_h^2$.
 The range of validity of our formulas is complementary to the one present in the literature, and represents $~95\%$ of the total hadronic cross section.

 This behaviour is confirmed (and even improved) in the comparison with the full numerical result at NLO.
 It is well known that the NLO virtual corrections are IR divergent and these divergences cancel against the ones that come from real corrections \cite{Grigo:2013rya, Grigo:2015dia, Degrassi:2016vss}.
 Following \cite{Degrassi:2016vss}, we cancel the IR divergences by adding the counterterm $1/(2\epsilon^2) F_{1,2}^{LO}(\epsilon^2)(\hat{s})^{-\epsilon}$, where $F_{1,2}^{LO}(\epsilon)$ are the LO form factors with the inclusion of the $\mathcal{O}(\epsilon,\epsilon^2)$ terms.
 In fig.~\ref{NLO} we compare our result to the numerical results from \cite{Borowka:2016ehy}, at the partonic level, using the grid and the interpolation function for the finite part of the virtual corrections $\mathcal{V}_{fin}$ provided in \cite{Heinrich:2017kxx}.
 As can be inferred from the figure, our expansion perfectly agrees with the full result when the first correction in $p_T$ and $m_h$ is included.
 It can clearly be seen that our lines smooth out the error on the full result stemming from the interpolation.
+Furthermore, we compare the numerical results of the authors of Ref.\cite{Borowka:2016ehy} with ours in several points of the grid provided by the same authors.
+For $p_T \lesssim 200$ GeV we find agreement between the two computations within the error quoted for each point of the grid from the numerical integration.
+For larger $p_T$ the agreement is still quite good (for $p_T \lesssim 300$ GeV is within twice the numerical error quoted) showing a degradation with the increase of $p_T$.